Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 The success of predictive analytics relies heavily on high-quality (clean, accurate, and well-governed) data.

-If the data is incomplete or contains biases, predictions made from such datasets will be inaccurate, resulting in a damaged customer experience.
+If the data is incomplete or biased, predictions from such datasets will be inaccurate, resulting in a damaged customer experience.

-Likewise, businesses must protect their customers' privacy, so they must have approved policies on how they collect, store, and protect customer data and comply with data protection regulations.
+Likewise, businesses must protect their customers' privacy by having approved policies for how they collect, store, and protect customer data, and by complying with data protection regulations.

-Customers desire transparency about how their information will be used; therefore, adherence to these principles helps build long-term trust and loyalty between the customer and the business.
+Customers want transparency about how their information will be used; therefore, adherence to these principles helps build long-term trust and loyalty between customers and the business.

 Conclusion